Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • War of the two kings

 Under the tomb of Artaxerxes I, there are two figures.
-The upper figure is for Shapur II that has almost disappeared.
-The bottom relief is Hormizd II, and it shows the victorious scene of the king on the enemy.
+The upper figure is for Shapur II, which has almost disappeared.
+The bottom relief is Hormizd II, and it shows the victorious scene of the king over the enemy.

 Naqsh-e Rustam